Higher-Order Regularization Learning on Hypergraphs: Main results

-This result highlights several important aspects of the behavior of the discrete minimizers.
-First, the convergence rate explicitly depends on the interplay between the length-scales \(\{\varepsilon_n^{(k)}\}_{k=1}^q\) and the regularization parameter \(\tau\), reflecting the multiscale nature of the HOHL regularizer.
-This dependence can guide practitioners in the choice of these parameters to balance bias, variance, and computational cost in practical applications.
-Second, the theorem generalizes previously known rates for graph-based learning: when \(q=1\), we recover the convergence rates established in~\cite[Corollary 1.8]{trillos2022rates}, thus placing our result within and extending the existing theoretical framework on graphs.
+while, by the proof of Theorem~\ref{thm:ratesDiscreteLebellingFunction}, the bias term is of order~\(\tau\).
+This result highlights the nontrivial interplay between the multiple length-scales \(\{\varepsilon_n^{(k)}\}_{k=1}^q\) and the regularization parameter~\(\tau\), which jointly determine the convergence behavior of the discrete minimizers.
+Understanding this relationship provides practical guidance for choosing these parameters to achieve an appropriate balance between bias, variance, and computational cost.
+Finally, the theorem generalizes known rates for graph-based learning: when \(q=1\), we recover the convergence rates established in~\cite[Corollary~1.8]{trillos2022rates}, thereby situating our result within and extending the existing theoretical framework on graphs.